BMA 24/7 helpline

-The BMA provides a dedicated helpline for doctors and medical students to be able to speak to a counsellor or doctor advisor in confidence at any time on 08459 200 169.
+The BMA 24/7 helpline is a dedicated helpline for doctors and medical students to speak to a counsellor or doctor advisor in confidence.
 You can talk through any issues which may be worrying you in total privacy, confident that you are getting the best possible support.

 Help me, I’m a doctor

-Brings together five independent charities that support doctors when they need confidential financial assistance.
-These benevolent funds can provide vital support, to help doctors in genuine financial need get their lives and careers back on track.
+The help me, I’m a doctor site brings together five independent charities that support doctors when they need confidential financial assistance.
+They can provide support to help doctors in genuine financial need get their lives and careers back on track.

 NHS Practitioner Health Programme

 The NHS Practitioner Health Programme is an award winning, free and confidential NHS service for doctors and dentists with issues relating to a mental or physical health concern or addiction problem, especially when it might affect their work.

 NHS GP Health Service

 The NHS GP Health Service is a confidential self-referral NHS service for GPs and GP trainees in England.

 The GP Health Service can help doctors with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.